CompTIA Security+ Exam Notes

 • Actionable insights: By analyzing KPIs, managers can identify areas for improvement, take corrective actions, and make data-driven decisions.

-• SMART framework: Effective KPIs should follow the SMART criteria: Specific, Measurable, Achievable, Relevant, and Time-bound.
+• SMART framework: Effective KPIs should follow the SMART criteria: they should be Specific, Measurable, Achievable, Relevant, and Time-bound.

 Types of KPIs: